mustafaabdulluh/AI-Powered-Campaign-Builder-For-Google-Ads/README.md

-# Tarwiiga AI Campaign Builder
+# AI-Powered Campaign Builder for Google Ads

 Developed an end-to-end AI automation platform that compresses the Google Ads campaign creation workflow from ~3 days to under 60 seconds.
 I engineered the full-stack architecture and AI orchestration layer to transform a website or landing page into structured, ready-to-launch marketing campaigns.